Frustrated Lawmakers Allege Pennsylvania Health Department Failing To Provide Enough Vaccines For Suburban Philadelphia Counties

 DELAWARE COUNTY, Pa.
 (CBS) — Local lawmakers say it’s a question of fairness.
 They’re concerned the Philadelphia suburbs aren’t getting their fair share of COVID-19 vaccines.
 It’s an accusation the Pennsylvania Department of Health says isn’t true.

-Frustration boiled to the surface Monday after dozens of state and county lawmakers blasted the Pennsylvania Department of Health for what they allege has been a failure to provide enough vaccine doses to suburban Philadelphia counties.READ MORE: Smokin' Joe Frazier Feted With Statue, Mural In Philly
+Frustration boiled to the surface Monday after dozens of state and county lawmakers blasted the Pennsylvania Department of Health for what they allege has been a failure to provide enough vaccine doses to suburban Philadelphia counties.READ MORE: Flyers Fans Can Win Original Portrait Of Gritty

 “Every day that we prolong getting the right amount of vaccines here in our county is a day that we are putting people’s lives at risk,” State Rep. Jennifer O’Mara, of Delaware County, said.